Reuban Rodriguez, Ph.D.

 Assistant Professor, Counseling and Special Education

-An affiliate faculty member for the School of Education’s Department of Counseling and Special Education, Dr. Reuban Rodriguez has served as the associate vice provost and dean of the Division of Student Affairs at VCU since 2004.
-He supervises numerous units that impact student life, including Recreational Sports, the Office of Multicultural Student Affairs, University Student Commons and Activities, Residential Life and Housing, the Office of Student Conduct and Academic Integrity, University Career Center and the Student Government Association.
+An affiliate faculty member for the School of Education’s Department of Counseling and Special Education, Dr. Rodriguez has served as the associate vice provost and dean of the Division of Student Affairs at VCU since 2004.
+In that capacity, he serves as an advocate for all VCU students.
+He supervises numerous units that impact student life, including the Office of Multicultural Student Affairs, Military Student Services, Student Accessibility and Educational Opportunity, and the Office of Student Conduct and Academic Integrity.

 Rodriguez is a native New Orleanian and enjoys spending time with his family and reading.